okwasniewski/xcode-build-server.nvim/README.md

 # xcode-build-server.nvim ⚙️

-A Neovim plugin that seamlessly integrates xcode-build-server to enable sourcekit-lsp support for Xcode projects.
+A Neovim plugin that seamlessly integrates `xcode-build-server` to enable `sourcekit-lsp` support for Xcode projects.
 This allows iOS/macOS developers to use Neovim with full LSP capabilities for Swift, C, C++, Objective-C, and Objective-C++ development.

+## ⚠️ Before you dive in

+For a comprehensive iOS/macOS development setup in Neovim, you'll need more than just this plugin.
+Check out [The Complete Guide to iOS & macOS Development in Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim) by [Wojciech Kulik](https://github.com/wojciech-kulik) for the complete setup including:

+- Swift syntax highlighting and treesitter configuration
+- Proper LSP setup with `sourcekit-lsp`
+- Debugging configuration with `nvim-dap`
+- Testing integration
+- Code formatting and linting
+- And much more!

+This guide is the best-in-class resource for getting a fully functional iOS development environment in Neovim.

+This plugin offers a streamlined way to integrate and generate necessary configurations for `xcode-build-server`, which is essential for enabling `sourcekit-lsp` support in Neovim.

 ## Features

 - 🔍 **Automatic Project Discovery**: Finds Xcode projects and workspaces in your directory tree
 - 🎯 **Scheme Selection**: Interactive picker for available build schemes
-- ⚙️ **Configuration Generation**: Automatically creates `buildServer.json` for sourcekit-lsp
+- ⚙️ **Configuration Generation**: Automatically creates `buildServer.json` for `sourcekit-lsp`
 - 🔄 **LSP Integration**: Seamless integration with Neovim's built-in LSP client
 - 🏥 **Health Checks**: Built-in diagnostics to verify your setup
 - 🚀 **Auto Setup**: Optional automatic configuration when opening Xcode projects (opt-in)